On Near Perfect Numbers: Preparations

-\begin{defi}[Smooth Number] Let $y\ge 2$.
-Then a natural number $n$ is said to be $y$-smooth if all of its prime factors is at most $y$.
-Let $x\ge y\ge 2$.
-Denote by $\Phi(x,y)$ the set of all $y$-smooth numbers up to $x$.
-We also denote the largest prime factor of $n$ by $P^{+}(n)$.
-Hence,
+Next, we state an elementary estimate of the number of $y$-smooth numbers up to $x$. \footnote{ Let $y\ge 2$.
+A natural number $n$ is said to be $y$-smooth if all of its prime factors are at most $y$. }